 This photo was taken at Cape Roger Curtis Lot 21, looking West.
 To see a panoramic, uncropped view, click on the photo (the photo is large so it may take some time to load)

-At long last our much-desired waterfront park at Cape Roger Curtis is within reach!
+At long last our much-desired waterfront conservation area at Cape Roger Curtis is within reach!
 The CRC developers contacted us 2 weeks ago with the news that they are open to an offer to acquire these 3 lots.
 Very welcome news!

 The lots in question, 20, 21, and 22, are extremely beautiful.
 Whales swim past just off the lichen-covered cliffs, a litle way from a peaceful forest.
 Conservation status would protect the rare coast bluff ecosystem that’s present, and make it possible to remedy the damage done by preliminary development activities.